Lending · New customer

 Creating patterns that would scale across devices

-Making financial outcomes clear
+Making financial outcomes easier to understand

 Approach